-In August 2021, the Company entered into exchange agreements (the "Exchange Agreements") with four investors pursuant to which the investors exchanged 6,665,841 shares of the Company's common stock for 6,666 shares of a new series of nonvoting convertible preferred stock of the Company designated as "Series A Common Equivalent Preferred Stock," par value \$0.001 per share.
-In connection with the issuance of Series A Common Equivalent Preferred Stock pursuant to the Exchange Agreements, on August 23, 2021, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of the Series A Common Equivalent Preferred Stock, par value \$0.001 per share, of the Company (the "Series A Certificate of Designation") with the Secretary of State of the State of Delaware.
-The Series A Common Equivalent Preferred Stock ranks senior to the common stock with respect to rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company, having a liquidation preference equal to its par value of \$0.001 per share.
-The Series A Common Equivalent Preferred Stock will participate equally and ratably on an as-converted basis with the holders of common stock in all cash dividends paid on the common stock.
-The Series A Common Equivalent Preferred Stock is non-voting.
+In August 2021, the Company entered into exchange agreements (the "Exchange Agreements") with four investors pursuant to which the investors exchanged 6,665,841 shares of the Company's common stock for 6,666 shares of a new series of non-voting convertible preferred stock of the Company designated as "Series A Common Equivalent Preferred Stock," par value \$0.001 per share (the "Preferred Stock").
+In connection with the issuance of the Preferred Stock pursuant to the Exchange Agreements, on August 23, 2021, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of the Series A Common Equivalent Preferred Stock of the Company with the Secretary of State of the State of Delaware.
+The Preferred Stock ranks senior to the common stock with respect to rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company, having a liquidation preference equal to its par value of \$0.001 per share.
+The Preferred Stock will participate equally and ratably on an as-converted basis with the holders of common stock in all cash dividends paid on the common stock.
+The Preferred Stock is non-voting.

-The holder thereof may convert each share of Series A Common Equivalent Preferred Stock into 1,000 shares of common stock at its election, except to the extent that, following such conversion, the number of shares of common stock held by such holder, its affiliates and any other persons whose beneficial ownership of common stock would be aggregated with such holder's for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including shares held by any "group" (as defined in Section 13(d) of the Exchange Act and applicable regulations of the Securities and Exchange Commission) of which such holder is a member, but excluding shares beneficially owned by virtue of the ownership of securities or rights to acquire securities that have limitations on the right to convert, exercise or purchase similar to the limitation set forth in the Series A Certificate of Designation, exceeds 4.9% (or, at the election of the holders, OrbiMed Private Investments IV, LP or OrbiMed Royalty Opportunities II, LP, made by delivering at least 61 days advance written notice to the Company of its intention to increase the beneficial ownership cap applicable to such holder, to 9.9%) of the total number of shares of common stock then issued and outstanding.
+Upon election, each holder may convert each share of Preferred Stock into 1,000 shares of common stock, except to the extent that following such conversion the number of shares of common stock held by such holder, its affiliates and any other persons whose beneficial ownership of common stock would be aggregated with such holder's for purposes of Section 13(d) of the Exchange Act including shares held by any "group" (as defined in Section 13(d) of the Exchange Act and applicable regulations of the Securities and Exchange Commission) of which such holder is a member, but excluding shares beneficially owned by virtue of the ownership of securities or rights to acquire securities that have limitations on the right to convert, exercise or purchase similar to the limitation set forth in the Series A Certificate of Designation, exceeds 4.9% (or, at the election of the holders, OrbiMed Private Investments IV, LP or OrbiMed Royalty Opportunities II, LP, made by delivering at least 61 days advance written notice to the Company of its intention to increase the beneficial ownership cap applicable to such holder, 9.9%) of the total number of shares of common stock then issued and outstanding.